Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson8/Lesson8.md

 - A valid Flickr API Key
 - The base url for the Flickr API: https://api.flickr.com/services/rest
-- The Flickr method to call to download Interesting Photos
+- The Flickr method to call to download Interesting Photos: `flickr.interestingness.getList`

 ...and one student volunteer to "drive"

+1. STEP 1 - Run the starter app
+- it will fail.
+Why?

+2. STEP 2 -

+### Part 3 - In Pairs

+In 5 minutes, examine the code in the [The PhotoMatic starter app](https://github.com/VanderDev1/PhotoMatic_Starter.git)

+**Q** With respect to MVC, what do you notice about the code in this app?
+**Q** What might you do restructure it to optimize its readability, adherence to MVC, and so on?

 <!-- TOODO: at end of activity, in prep for next lessons, have pupils give opinions on the construction of the VC -- as i MVC >